jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 Geometric objectives compete with aerodynamic objectives and are equally weighted in determining the objective function.

-A special feature of geometric objectives is the preset_to_target option, which sets the seed airfoil to the specified target value at the start of the optimization.
-In many cases, this can significantly speed up the optimization - it can also be useful to ensure that the seed airfoil can reach a defined polar point at all.

 ### Example

 Some exmaples of different aerodynamic objectives of operating points